-Figure 6 shows an example of the PSD of zonal wind obtained from the QAR data at 1038 UTC 11 October 2012, when aircraft rarely experienced turbulence because of a change of the vertical acceleration of less than ~0.2 g.
-The von Kármán and Kolmogorov's theoretical $f^{5/3}$ slopes for the energy spectrum, which are related to EDR2 and EDR3, respectively, are also included in Fig. 6.
-In general, the observed PSD follows well the theoretical -5/3 slopes.
-Further evaluation will be
+Figure 6 shows an example of the PSD of zonal wind obtained from the QAR data at 10:38 UTC on 11 October 2012, when aircraft rarely experienced turbulence because of a change in the vertical acceleration of less than $\sim 0.2 g$.
+The von Kármán and Kolmogorov theoretical $f^{-5/3}$ slopes for the energy spectrum, which are related to EDR2 and EDR3, respectively, are also included in Fig. 6.
+In general, the observed PSD follows the theoretical -5/3 slopes well.
+Further evaluation will be conducted through the case analysis in Sect.
+4.